Special Offer, Below...

 By David J. Spangenberg

-© 1984, 1991, 1998, 2003, 2004, 2006, 2007, 2008, 2010, 2011, 2012, 2013 David J. Spangenberg
+© 1984, 1991, 1998, 2003, 2004, 2006, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017

 All Rights Reserved

-Week 1: The Artist Looks for A Manager
+Section 1: The Artist Looks for A Manager

-[Note: "You" = "Artist" - this week]
+[Note: "You" equals "Artist" - this section]

-B. A protector, and "doer".
+B. He/she/they are a protector, and "doer".

 C. They take all steps necessary to help you become a success.

 D. They make money when you make money; the more you make, the more they make.
-Their success comes through helping to achieve your success.
+Their success comes through helping you to achieve your success.

 E. They can be an objective person who can look at all aspects of your situation, analyze them, and make a rational plan.
 They have to be able to look at you and your work differently than you do.
+Why?

 1. Your work is intensely personal, and you're probably too emotionally tied to it.

-b.
-If they're not professionals, they're not qualified to give an opinion.
+2. If they're not professionals, they're not qualified to give an opinion.

-2. When Do You Need a Manager?
+2. When May You Need a Manager?

-A. You may have no idea what you should do, or do next.
+B. When you may have no idea what you should do, or do next.

 3. When Don't You Need A Manager?

-A. If you're solely a Songwriter and not an Artist
+A. If you're solely a Songwriter and not an Artist.

 4. Why Do You Need A Manager?